 Can I make my favorite gloves work with touchscreens?

 Yes!
-There are a couple different ways you can take a pair of gloves you already own and make them touchscreen friendly.
+There are a couple of different ways you can take a pair of gloves you already own and make them touchscreen-friendly.
 It usually involves adding a capacitative surface to the fingertips of your glove, either with a liquid, a sticker, or thread.
 There are various options depending on your skill level and how permanent you want the touch screen compatibility to be.

 Learn all about it in our article How to make gloves touchscreen friendly.